Level Water Core Staff

 Who we're looking for

-We care much more about how you work than what you've done.
-You don't need fundraising experience.
-You don't need charity sector experience.
-You don't even need customer success experience though if you have it, great.
+We care much more about how you work than where you've worked.
+You don't need charity sector experience .

-Hustle and drive.
+• Hustle and drive.
 You take ownership.
 You spot opportunities and go after them.
 You don't wait to be told what to do.
-You’re looking for opportunities.

-A data brain.
-You can look at numbers and spot the story.
-You know that "engagement is up 12%" means something, and you know how to act on it.
+• A data brain.
+You can look at campaign performance and spot the story.
+You know that "CTR is up 18%" means something, and you know how to act on it.

-A bias for action.
+• A bias for action.
 You test things.
 You move fast.
 You're comfortable with uncertainty and you learn by doing.

-An entrepreneurial mindset.
+• An entrepreneurial mindset.
 You think like an owner.
 If this were your business, how would you grow it?

 Bonus points if:

-You love being outdoors (swimming, hiking, wild camping, anything that gets you outside).
+• You love being outdoors (swimming, hiking, wild camping, anything that gets you outside).

 Why Level Water?

-Our values - Bold, Driven, Personal, and Joyful - are at the heart of this role.
-You’ll be expected to bring ambition, move with purpose, care deeply about people, and help create experiences that feel genuinely joyful to be part of.
+Our values: Bold, Driven, Personal, and Joyful are at the heart of this role.
+You'll be expected to bring ambition, move with purpose, care deeply about impact, and help create marketing that feels genuinely joyful to be part of.

 Bold.
 This isn't a "follow the playbook" role.
 We want your ideas.
 We want you to challenge us.
 We want you to help us build something better.